seapagan/lice/README.md

 - It now uses [uv](https://docs.astral.sh/uv/) for dependency management.
 - Fixes the issue where extra spaces and newlines were added to the generated license text.
-This was considered a bug by at least several users, so it was fixed in version `0.10.0`.
+This was considered a bug by at least several users, so it was fixed in the latest version.
 However, if you want to generate a license with the old style, you can use the `--legacy` option or set the `legacy` key in the configuration file to `true`.
 - The code has been modernized and cleaned up, all type-hinting has been added.
 - It passes strict linting with the latest 'Ruff' and 'mypy'.